MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 git push
 ```

-Congrats you have now finished the tutorial!
+Congrats you have now finished the tutorial and the whole world can see your amazing work on GitHub!

 ---